-BOD and SB members are appointed by the general meeting of shareholders (GMS), which is the highest corporate body in a company.
+BOD and SB members are appointed by the general meeting of shareholders (GMS).
 The general director (GD) is responsible for the day-to-day management of company business.

-In a joint stock company, the number of BOD members must not be fewer than three and not more than 11, and all must be natural persons.
-A shareholder or a group of shareholders holding 10 per cent or more of the voting shares of a company has the right to nominate candidates for BOD members, unless a lower holding percentage is provided in the company's charter.
-The election of BOD members by the GMS may be done through cumulative voting, albeit optional.
+In a joint-stock company, the number of BOD members must be at least three and not more than 11, and all must be natural persons.
+A shareholder or a group of shareholders holding 10 per cent or more of the voting shares of a company has the right to nominate candidates for BOD members, unless a lower threshold is provided in the company's charter.
+The election of BOD members by the GMS may occur through cumulative voting, which is popular in joint-stock companies, albeit optional.
 This allows minority shareholders greater representation in the BOD.
-Cumulative voting is popular in joint stock companies.
+Cumulative voting is popular in joint-stock companies.

 To facilitate objective decision-making, it is further required that at least one-third of BOD members in public companies are non-executive members (i.e., not the company's GD, deputy GD, chief accountant or other managers as stipulated in the company's charter).
 For unlisted public companies and listed public companies that follow a one-tier board structure, at least one-fifth of the BOD members must be independent.
-Listed public companies are required to have at least one independent board member if the BOD comprises between three and five members, to have two independent board members if the BOD comprises between six and eight members, and to have three independent board members if the BOD comprises between nine and 11 members.
-Failure to comply with this requirement may subject a company to a fine of up to 150 million dong.5 We note further that the CG Code recommends that at least one-third of BOD members should be independent.
+Listed public companies are required to have at least one independent board member if the BOD comprises between three and five members, two independent board members if the BOD comprises between six and eight members, and three independent board members if the BOD comprises between nine and 11 members.
+Failure to comply with this requirement may subject a company to a fine of up to 150 million dong.5 The CG Code recommends that at least one-third of BOD members should be independent.

-Independent members are subject to a number of restrictions, including that they must not:
+Independent members are subject to several restrictions, including that they must not: